Vacation Planning in 2025: Navigating the Travel Inflation Maze

 Strategies to Mitigate Exchange Rate Risks

-5. Local payment methods: Using local payment options like mobile wallets or debit cards linked to foreign accounts often minimize conversion fees compared to credit cards.
+Local payment methods: Paying with local ways like mobile wallets or using debit cards from accounts in other countries can cost less.
+These often have fewer fees than credit cards.

 Future Outlook: Booming Yet Cautious Global Tourism Industry